molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod04/LAB_AK_04.md

 #### Task 3: Verify that the Azure Web App website is using the new data

-1. Wait for the publish process to complete and the console window to display the message **Complete**.
+1. Wait for the publish process to complete and the console window to display the message **Publish Succeeded**.

-	> **Note**: The publish process is complete when the message “**Complete”** displays in the **Web Publish Activity** history console.
+	> **Note**: The publish process is complete when the message “**Publish Succeeded”** displays in the **Web Publish Activity** history console.
 The green circular indicator in the Activity Log does not indicate that the publish process is complete, but it indicates that the package is uploaded successfully.

 1. A browser tab will open automatically displaying the deployed web application.